-The long-running NFL saga of Dak Prescott and the Dallas Cowboys concluded Monday night as Prescott signed a new contract with the team.
+After a two-year saga, the Dallas Cowboys and Dak Prescott agreed to a new contract in the 2021 offseason.
 Let’s take a look at Prescott’s contract, the details in terms of signing bonus, base salary, and what options the Cowboys will have in the future.

 Dak Prescott signed a four-year contract with the Cowboys

-However, there are two numbers in terms of years in discussion for the Dak Prescott contract.
+Two numbers are vital in terms of the years in Prescott’s contract.
 The headline number is that this is a four-year deal.
 That is true in terms of how long he is contracted to be playing for the Cowboys.
 The second number in mention is a six-year contract, with the final two years being void years at the end of the deal.

 Adding the two void years allows the Cowboys to spread the signing bonus over six years and reduce his cap number in 2021.
-If the $66 million signing bonus was over a four-year period, the prorated money would amount to $16.5 million per year.
+If the $66 million signing bonus were over a four-year period, the prorated money would be $16.5 million per year.

-However, per Spotrac and Over the Cap, the initial signing bonus actually prorates over five years at $13.2 million per year.
+Nonetheless, per Spotrac and Over the Cap, the initial signing bonus actually prorates over five years at $13.2 million per year.
 The second void year is then open for the Cowboys and Prescott to restructure his 2022 base salary.
-Therefore, as it stands, the Cowboys would have $13.2 million in dead money in 2025.
-However, that is set to increase as and when the restructure is done.
+As it stands, the Cowboys would have $13.2 million in dead money in 2025.
+However, that would increase if a restructure were done.

-With Prescott about to hit free agency this offseason prior to the new contract, the deal is for the four years as advertised.
-As he was not due to be under contract in 2021, this deal keeps Prescott with the Cowboys until the 2024 season.
+Prescott was about to hit free agency this offseason prior to the new contract, so the deal is for the four years as advertised.
+He was not due to be under contract in 2021, thus the deal keeps Prescott with the Cowboys until the 2024 season.

-However, as previously mentioned, with the two void years in the deal, even if Prescott is not on the Cowboys roster in 2025, he will still count $13.2 million against their salary cap.
+But as previously mentioned, with the two void years in the deal, even if Prescott is not on the Cowboys’ roster in 2025, he will still count $14.5 million against their salary cap.